hero image

 For a brief bio of Bernd see here.

-This Diploma is accredited by COSRT and as an advanced specialisation under the directorship of Bernd Leygraf, Dermot Kelly and Justyna Kulczyk-Lewinska.
+The Two-Year NAOS Advanced Diploma in Psychosexual and Relationship PsychotherapyThis Diploma is accredited by COSRT and as an advanced specialisation under the directorship of Bernd Leygraf, Dermot Kelly and Justyna Kulczyk-Lewinska.
 For the full faculty team see below.

-It takes place in-room in London on Sundays and on-zoom on Mondays once a month and trainees will commence clinical work under supervision at the end of the first year.
+It takes place in-room in London (face to face) on Sundays and on-zoom on Mondays once a month and trainees will commence clinical work under supervision at the end of the first year.
 We have made great efforts to draw on international academic, clinical or lived experience and therefore faculty members represent a wide range of cultures and backgrounds.
 Six are university professors, several have a doctorate, many are published.

 Course philosophy